PECOS-packages/PECOS/docs/user-guide/runtime-custom-events.md

 ```

 Handlers run synchronously during lowering, after the plugin callback has returned
 and final batch timing is available.
+This is callback emission order during
+lowering, not execution-time interleaving: preceding gates or measurements may
+not yet have been simulated.
+No measurement outcome or before/after execution
+phase is supplied.
 Handler errors propagate in both policies.
 A rejected event remains available through `custom_events()` for diagnosis.
-After an error, abandon the failed execution and reset before another shot;
+A failed callback batch, batch-conversion error, or handler error latches a terminal
+failure in the runtime.
+Further lowering, draining, measurement updates, and shot
+completion/start fail until `QisRuntime::reset()` succeeds.
+Draining captured
+events, changing policy/handler, or cloning does not clear the failure.
+Handler
+panics unwind in Rust outside the C callback; if a caller catches one, the runtime
-handler side effects and preceding scheduling changes are not rolled back.
+still requires reset.
+Handler side effects and preceding scheduling changes are
+not rolled back.
 Handlers are shared across runtime clones and must be thread-safe.
 Prefer
 stateless handlers: PECOS does not reset state captured by a closure.